AAslan94/Pyenlight/README.md

 This project is currently available for review.
 Full open-source licensing details will be provided immediately following the formal publication of the associated research paper.

-The codebase includes extensive documentation in Markdown to facilitate understanding and usage of the physics engines.